 Over the past 10 years, abstracts from the Division have won the “Best Paper of the Meeting” award at the annual meeting of the Society for Obstetric Anesthesia and Perinatology (SOAP) 4 times, and Best Paper at the International Society for Anesthetic Pharmacology once.
 Some recent publications by faculty in the Division can give prospective Fellows some idea of what the areas of interest and active investigation are.

 Fellows are usually assigned 3 night calls per month, exclusively in the Labor and Delivery Suite (no OR call).
-Fellows will participate in 2-week rotations in Maternal Fetal Medicine to see what our colleagues are seeing in early pregnancy that we hear about later (and to get to know the physicians on the MFM service early in the Fellowship), and 2 weeks in Neonatology/NICU, days to a week in the NICU, coming to births and cesareans and consultations with the neonatologists, to get training in neonatal resuscitation and other aspects of neonatal care.
+Fellows will participate in a 2-week rotation in Maternal Fetal Medicine to see what our colleagues are seeing in early pregnancy that we hear about later (and to get to know the physicians on the MFM service early in the Fellowship), They will rotate to perinatal clinic, ultrasound and MFM physician offices.
+Fellows also participate in a 2 week neonatology/NICU rotation where they will spend time in the NICU, assist with neonatal resuscitation at vaginal and caesarian births, consult with neonatologists, and obtain neonatal resuscitation certification.

 A. Robin Brown, MD

 Charles Cain, MD, MBA

 George Gallos, MD

 Stephanie Goodman, MD, Administrative Director, Fellowship Program Director